STATESIDE & FIELD STAFF

 In 2016, Linda Howard was named Billboard Women in Music: 100 Most Powerful Executives.
 To read more, click here.

 Melissa grew up in Athens, Georgia, but has been a Nashville resident since 2006.
 She was first introduced to Ordinary Hero in 2014 and immediately became interested in the organization.
 It wasn’t until her first trip to Ethiopia in 2015 that she realized how special this organization truly was and that she was meant to play a larger role in helping people change the world for one.
 Each time Melissa travels to Ethiopia she is reminded of what an incredible organization Ordinary Hero is and how blessed she is to be a part of this family.

-Melissa’s time in Nashville has included obtaining a Masters Degree and working in the Healthcare industry for the past nine plus years.
+Melissa’s time in Nashville has included obtaining a Masters Degree in Business Administration from Lipscomb University and working in the Healthcare industry for the past nine plus years.
+She is currently working as the Acquisitions and Infrastructure Services Manager at HCA Healthcare.
 When she is taking a break from the corporate life and OH items, you will find her cheering on her hometown team, the Georgia Bulldogs, and spending time with her close friends.

 Colleen Parker has served Ordinary Hero faithfully since 2010.
 She served as a volunteer for 2 years, as Business Manager for 4 years, and today serves on the Board.
 Colleen says, “I was inspired by the fact that the impoverished children around the world need an advocate and a voice.
 If we don’t stand up for them, who will?
 What will become of them?
 How will the cycle ever be broken?
 It’s a responsibility that is given to each of us and Ordinary Hero is a clear avenue to live out God’s purpose for my life.”
 Colleen is an Associate Advisor with Webb Pickard Business Services and lives in Mt.
 Juliet with her husband and two children.